-Also, I would - unfortunately Congressman Schiff has left us, but I would call for American intelligence service or - I don't know - authorities to leak as much as possible on Putin, because for sure they know they got information on Putin's money and Putin and his cronies' money.
-And it should be - it should be out there.
-It should be leaked to the press, I guess, so that we have more cases like the Panama Papers story.
+Also, I would-unfortunately Congressman Schiff has left us, but I would call for American intelligence services or-I don't know-authorities to leak as much as possible on Putin, because for sure they know they have information on Putin's money and Putin and his cronies' money.
+And it should be out there.
+It should be leaked to the press, so that we have more cases like the Panama Papers story.
 It was good.

-I mean, so if we want to protect journalists from physical assault, we should destroy Putin's regime.
-Yeah.
+If we want to protect journalists from physical assault, we should destroy Putin's regime.

 Thank you.

-WARLICK: Well, thank you, Karina, for sharing your personal story and experiences with us here today.
+Ms. WARLICK.
+Well, thank you, Karina, for sharing your personal story and experiences with us here today.
 And thank you to all of you for your remarks.

 Before opening up to audience Q&A, I'd like to ask a few questions of my own.

-I'll start off - so the subjects that journalists are typically targeted for reporting on include corruption, human-rights abuses, criticism of authoritarian regimes and other sensitive subjects.
+The subjects that journalists are typically targeted for reporting on include corruption, human-rights abuses, criticism of authoritarian regimes and other sensitive subjects.
 It's also incredibly important that journalists continue to bring attention to these issues.

-Are you concerned that if risks become more severe in the region that journalists will self-censor rather than risk political backlash?
+Are you concerned that if risks become more severe in the region that journalists will self censor rather than risk political backlash?
 And how do we negate that?